awsdocs/amazon-emr-management-guide/doc_source/emr-plan-ha-placementgroup.md

 ## Launch an Amazon EMR multiple master cluster with placement group strategy<a name="emr-plan-ha-launch-pg-strategy"></a>

-To launch an Amazon EMR multiple master cluster with a placement group strategy, attach the placement group managed policy `AmazonElasticMapReducePlacementGroupPolicy` to the EMR role\.
+To launch an Amazon EMR multiple master cluster with a placement group strategy, attach the placement group managed policy `AmazonElasticMapReducePlacementGroupPolicy` to the Amazon EMR role\.
 For more information, see [Attaching the placement group managed policy to the EMR role](#emr-plan-ha-launch-pg-policy)\.

-Every time you use this role to start an Amazon EMR multiple master cluster, EMR attempts to launch a cluster with `SPREAD` strategy applied to its master nodes\.
-If you use a role that does not have the placement group managed policy `AmazonElasticMapReducePlacementGroupPolicy` attached to it, EMR attempts to launch an Amazon EMR multiple master cluster without a placement group strategy\.
+Every time you use this role to start an Amazon EMR multiple master cluster, Amazon EMR attempts to launch a cluster with `SPREAD` strategy applied to its master nodes\.
+If you use a role that does not have the placement group managed policy `AmazonElasticMapReducePlacementGroupPolicy` attached to it, Amazon EMR attempts to launch an Amazon EMR multiple master cluster without a placement group strategy\.

-If you launch an Amazon EMR multiple master cluster with the `placement-group-configs` parameter using the EMR API or CLI, EMR only launches the cluster if the EMR role has the placement group managed policy `AmazonElasticMapReducePlacementGroupPolicy` attached\.
+If you launch an Amazon EMR multiple master cluster with the `placement-group-configs` parameter using the EMR API or CLI, Amazon EMR only launches the cluster if the EMR role has the placement group managed policy `AmazonElasticMapReducePlacementGroupPolicy` attached\.
 If the EMR role does not have the policy attached, the Amazon EMR multiple master cluster start fails\.

 **Example – Launching an Amazon EMR multiple master cluster with placement group strategy using the EMR API\.**
 When you use the RunJobFlow action to create an Amazon EMR multiple master cluster, set the `PlacementGroupConfigs` property to the following\.
 Currently, the `MASTER` instance role automatically uses `SPREAD` as the placement group strategy\.